nkemdilimjulie/DCI-backend-python-course-2024-till-2025/databases/lesson-2024-11-27/README.md

 For example, check the `family_members.csv` file.

 ## Today - 2024-11-26
+> This lesson contains the pdf file on `Databases Basic Usage`.

 - Database Basic Usage
     - What is postgresql
     - Set up postgresql in Ubuntu